A suspension strut in a vehicle is an integral part of its suspension system.

 Its direct connection to the chassis gives it the power to withstand heavy impacts.
 This is why your car will be vulnerable to additional damage if your suspension struts fail, especially the front struts of your car.
 Not only that, but the drivability of your car will be affected to such an extent that it no longer feels safe on the road.

-Bad Front & Rear Struts Symptoms
+Signs of Bad Front or Rear Struts

 Here are some telltale signs of a failing front strut.